If you’re a law student or recent graduate struggling to write your résumé, then you’ve come to the right place.

 You could hire a professional résumé writer to write your résumé from scratch.
 It’s a process that can be long and expensive — and very few résumé writers know anything about law or legal jobs.

 Now you can get real résumé help — fast and on a budget — from someone who knows what she’s doing.
 Shauna C. Bryce has coached and written for is a Harvard Law School-educated lawyer who was on the hiring committee of an Am Law 200 law firm.
 And as one of the country’s best known résumé writers and career coaches, she’s helped law students get their résumé ready for on-campus interviews (OCIs), summer associate positions, law clerk positions, externships, internships, judicial clerkships, and first-year associate roles.
-She’s even helped Tier 4 law students compete with students at Top 5 schools to land high paying jobs in Am Law 100 law firms.
+And yes, she’s helped Tier 4 law students successfully compete with students at Top 5 schools to land high paying jobs in Am Law 100 law firms.

 Shauna created this site as the best method to provide nationally recognized writing help to law students who need résumé help fast and affordably — while also needing more personalization and creativity than law school career services and résumé templates can provide.

 Shauna C. Bryce, Esq. is a leading expert in career development, career transition, and career portfolios for lawyers, with 20 years in law and legal careers.
 She graduated with honors from The Johns Hopkins University before attending Harvard Law School.
 She practiced in an international law firm based in Manhattan, a regional law firm, and a regulated business.
 A former hiring attorney, she’s the founder and principal of Bryce Legal Career Counsel and has worked with attorneys and law students around the world.

 How It WOrks

 - Send us your most up-to-date résumé.

 - Have an interactive work session with an expert via screensharing to give that résumé a massive professional makeover and cram as much résumé advice as we can during your conference.

 - Use expert strategies and guidance to do your final proofreading and edits on your own.